wbbradley/ace/README.md

 The evaluation of Zion is strict, not lazy.
 The call-by-value method of passing arguments is used.

+### Mutability

-There is no explicit notion of immutability, however it is implicit unless `Ref` is used. `var` declarations automatically wrap initialization values in a `Ref`.
-The primary way to maintain mutable state is to use `Ref`.
+There is no explicit notion of immutability, however it is implicit unless `var` is used. `var` declarations wrap initialization values in a mutable reference cell.
+Under the covers, this is the `std.Ref` type.
+The primary way to maintain mutable state is to use `var`.

 ### Encapsulation